sammyd/iOS8-day-by-day-book/manuscript/18-split-view-controller.md

-If you want to dive head-first into the new `UISplitViewController` in loads more detail then I've written an entire chapter on the topic in the Ray Wenderlich iOS8 By Tutorials book.
+If you want to dive head-first into the new `UISplitViewController` in loads more detail then I've written an entire chapter on the topic in the Ray Wenderlich iOS 8 By Tutorials book.
 It comes highly recommended (by me, as one of the authors) and you can grab your copy from here.

 The __NinjaWeapons__ project is available on github, as usual.
 It's at